alianilKaradag/Store/README.md

 # Store Web Project

-A demo project of an e-commerce website including the basics of MVC.
+A demo project of an e-commerce website including the basics of ASP.NET Core MVC.

 Project Content
 --------------------------------------------------------------------------------------